Accommodation in Australia

 If you’re looking to share a flat or house, this can be a more affordable option.
 You can find flats or share homes in popular student areas or busy inner-city suburbs on notice boards or websites.
 Many rental arrangements require you to stay for a minimum period (perhaps three months) and to pay a small security deposit.
 However, in many cases you won’t be required to put your name on a lease.

 Prices for share-house living vary depending on where you want to live and whether utilities are included in the cost.
-Generally, you can expect to pay upwards of $100 per week.
-Shop around for an arrangement that best suits your living and financial needs.
+Generally, you can expect to pay upwards of $200 per week.

 Student accommodation

-With this in mind, your first option is pretty obviously on-campus accommodation.
+Your first option is on-campus accommodation.
 The vast majority of Australian universities offer on-campus accommodation options designed for students from overseas or rural-based areas.
 These options suit a variety of budgets and tastes (shared houses, catered accommodation in dorm rooms), with the added benefit of being located extremely close to, or even on, your place of study.

 If on-campus accommodation isn’t your cup of tea, off-campus living is also a valid option.
 You can reside in a homestay, which involves being placed with families in nearby homes, or choose to live in a privately owned student residence.
 Many unis run accommodation databases to help you find off-campus accommodation.